tiefeand/cmd/README.md

     git clone %~1 %~2
 ```

-3. most commands (thus also 'git clone') accept `"` for the same reason as when you script your own function [1.].
+23. most commands (thus also 'git clone') accept `"` for the same reason as when you script your own function **rule 21**.
 So do not remove the `"` at the calling step if you don't need to.
 This keeps the call robust against inputs with spaces.
 The following example for instance allows the destination parameter `%2` to include spaces:
 ``` cmd
     :someFunction
     SETLOCAL